 Track water storage, capacity and historical trends for major reservoirs in New South Wales, Victoria, Queensland and beyond.

 The surrounding catchment of Marian Weir also supports diverse local flora and fauna.
 When capacity allows, Marian Weir becomes a hub for regional tourism and water sports.
-Authorities must constantly balance the need for human water consumption with the ecological necessity of maintaining healthy river systems downstream.
+However, environmental flow releases must be carefully balanced to protect downstream river health.

 The weather around the catchment is currently recording 23°C. Currently experiencing clear sky conditions with no immediate precipitation, inflows remain entirely dependent on upstream river movement.